protobufjs/protobuf.js/README.md

 ### Browserify integration

-By default, protobuf.js integrates into your browserify build-process without requiring any optional modules.
+By default, protobuf.js integrates into any browserify build-process without requiring any optional modules.
 Hence:

-* If you need int64 support, explicitly require the `long` module somewhere in your project as it will be excluded otherwise.
+* If int64 support is required, explicitly require the `long` module somewhere in your project as it will be excluded otherwise.
 This assumes that a global `require` function is present that protobuf.js can call to obtain the long module.

   If there is no global `require` function present after bundling, it's also possible to assign the long module programmatically: